 Remember, these questions were answered by someone who does not live with the person receiving services but knows them well.
 Usually the person's parent or guardian answers the question.

 In this report, "family member," means the person with a disability receiving services from the state.
 "You" is the person who answered the question.
 The person who answers questions is not the person with a disability.

 There are also a few words in this report that can mean different things:

-- Case Manager can mean Support Coordinator or Service Coordinator - Service Plan can mean Individual Service Plan (ISP) or Individualized Program Plan (IPP) - Guardian can mean Conservator NCI asked families about the information they get to help plan services.
+• Case Manager can mean Support Coordinator or Service Coordinator

+- Service Plan can mean Individual Service Plan (ISP) or Individualized Program Plan (IPP) - Guardian can mean Conservator, this is someone who makes some choices for the person - Support Workers can mean staff

+NCI asked families/guardians about the information they get to help plan services.

 Do you get enough information to help plan services for your family member?

-ŤŤŤŤŤŤŤŤŤŤ NCI tells us 9 out of every 10 people said they always or usually get enough information to help plan services for their family member.
-Are you kept informed about how your family member is doing?
+NCI tells us 9 out of every 10 people said they always or usually get enough information to help plan services for their family member.